Tools to Screen the Best!

 W-2 Employees: In general, a temporary employee who performs work at a client’s site on behalf of a staffing agency will be considered a W-2 employee by the Employment Development Department (EDD) of California.
 With W-2 employees, the employer (in this case the staffing agency) must perform all payroll functions and tax obligations for the employee, including handling expense reimbursements, and providing workers’ compensation insurance.
 This is the ideal co-employment relationship between a staffing agency and a client because the staffing agency has established itself as the primary employer thus aiding the client in the reduction of risks and liabilities.

-Employer of Record: Some staffing agencies use an independent payroll service to pay their temporary employees and function as the official “employer of record.”
-Staffing agencies that use these resources do so because they lack the operational structure and financing to maintain these responsibilities in-house.
-When these payroll services are used, the client of the staffing agency may be adding an additional co-employer – the payroll service.
-This means employment liability issues are now shared by three parties – the client, the staffing agency, and the payroll service.
-It is also important to note that payroll services vary greatly and may or may not comply with California labor and employment laws.
-In addition, the time cards used by some payroll services include disclaimers to absolve their companies from liability for the actions of their temporary employees.
-Simply put, third party payroll services may increase the client’s co-employment responsibilities, risks and liabilities instead of reducing and minimizing risk exposure – a major objective for using temporary employees in the first place.
+Employer of Record: Some staffing agencies use an independent payroll service to pay their temporary employees and act as the official “employer of record.”
+Staffing agencies that use these resources do so because they lack the operational structure and financing to maintain these functions in-house.
+When these services are used, the client of the staffing agency becomes a co-employer with the payroll service, along with the agency.
+This means employment liability issues are now in the hands of a third party who is unknown to the client.
+Our research shows that some of these payroll services are not compliant with California labor and employment laws.
+In addition, the time cards used by some of these services include disclaimers to absolve them from liability for the actions of their temporary employees.
+In these situations, the client has now taken back some of the liability they thought they were minimizing by using a staffing agency.

 Clients/users of temporary services should always confirm a staffing agency’s employment status with their workers.
 If the status is 1099 Independent Contractor or a third party payroll service is the “employer of record”, a client should consider a full assessment and evaluation of the risks and liabilities associated with using temporary employees or “referrals” from these staffing agencies.